johnttaylor/foxtail/src/Fxt/Node/Mock/README.txt

-/** @namespace Cpl::Node
+/** @namespace Fxt::Node::Mock

-The 'Node' namespace is the root namespace for a Node (aka a Controller) framework
+The 'Mock' namespace is parent directory for 'Mocked' (i.e. not for real-time control) concrete Nodes.

 */